 Roll yourself out of Mrs. Wilkes and head to your hotel.
 We love a hotel with a pool (not that this itinerary won’t keep you busy in the city!)
 Here are a few in the Historic District:

-- Hampton Inn & Suites (outdoor pool, free breakfast (cold) and no-frills)
+- Hampton Inn & Suites (outdoor pool, free on-the-go breakfast (cold), and free wifi)

-- Kimpton Brice (outdoor pool, restaurant, free wifi, pets stay free)
+- Kimpton Brice (outdoor pool, restaurant, free wifi, pets stay free, restaurant)

 - DoubleTree by Hilton (outdoor pool, restaurant, free wifi)